 - Kid-Friendly Haggadot: These eight great Haggadot have been recommended by Jewish educators as being imaginative, accessible, and child-friendly but not childish.

-2. Creating the Perfect Atmosphere
+2. Setting the Atmosphere

 Passover celebrates the story of the Jewish community’s transformation into a free and liberated people.
 Our celebration of this holiday is a joyous one, and the seder itself is intended to share the Exodus story with generations, from the youngest to the oldest.